0nyr/ctiny_interpreter/WORKLOG.md

 * [X] Complete ``get_variable_value``
 * [X] add all necessary tests for valid and invalid type casts
+* [X] ~~Rework the system of errors in the AST and in the semantic part to use the same system as introduced in the semantic part.~~ Added a `From<Error<Rule>>` for easier manipulation.
+* [X] ~~Rework Literal.
+Define a new type Value to replace Literal in the Symbol Table.~~ Just renamed Literal to Value.
+This makes sense since a new type would be a perfect clone of the old Literal struct.
+It also make sense in the context of an interpreter.
+The literals are not stored in the AST as unchecked literals but as real Rust values.

 ### Tue 18 Jul 2023